 More tourist stuff

-Essaouira’s walled medina is very atmospheric and so pretty that it has been taken on UNESCO’s World Heritage List.
-I dived in and walked aimlessly in the labyrinth, watching street life and how locals spent their Friday afternoon.
+Essaouira’s walled medina is on UNESCO’s World Heritage List which helps keep it as it is.
+I dived in the old town and walked aimlessly in its labyrinths, watching locals spend their Friday afternoon.

-The principle with Moroccan medinas is that they are divided in two by two main streets that cross each other in the center.
-That’s the place where the most important souks like the food and spice souks are.
+The principle with Moroccan medinas is always that they are divided in two by two crossing main streets.
+The center is where these streets cross.
+That’s where the most important souks like the food and spice souks are.

-All the other souks are arranged on the next streets according to the products they sell.
-And then the mosque is a block or two from the souk center.
+All other souks are arranged on the next streets on the basis of which products they sell.
+And the mosque normally is a block or two from the center.

 Essaouira medina in photos:

-… But as I was on a day trip it was time to stop dreaming.
-I noticed the time was running out and I had to run back to our meeting point to get back to Marrakech.
+But as I was on an Essaouira day trip it was time to make a stop to this dreaming… I suddenly noticed the time was running out.
+I had to rush back to my group’s meeting point.
+We were going back to Marrakech.

-It was so nice and warm in the Medina, and the smells and tastes got me forget the time.
-But now, to the wind and fresh air!
+It was so sunny, nice and warm in the Medina and all smells and tastes made me totally forget about the time.
+And then the wind and fresh air woke me up:

-Nice to hear the seagulls again, and see the ocean waves.
-A lovely beach that I didn’t have time to enjoy.
+It was nice to hear the seagulls again and see the ocean waves.
+Essaouira has a lovely beach that I didn’t have any time to enjoy.

-But wish to meet you again, Essaouira.
-If I ever will return I will spend some time walking along the beach, then stroll in the harbor and walk around the medina along the massive city wall.
-And then I have to see all the small art galleries and museums.
+I wish to meet you again, Essaouira.
+If I ever will return to this pretty coastal town I will spend some time walking along the beach, then stroll in the harbor and walk all the way around the medina along the massive city wall.
+And then I have to see all the art galleries and museums.